-Advanced lead-acid invention poised to revolutionise renewable energy market
+Advanced lead-acid invention poised to revolutionize renewable energy market

 The challenge of making renewable energy generation a reliable process is the issue and the opportunity of the 21st century.